ccallawa/alyvix_doc/README.md

 [stylesheet](https://alyvix.com/learn/stylesheet.html), which is included with the distribution but is not directly available from the user guide index.

-Our CSS customizations can be found in the file *_static/css/custom.css*.
+Our CSS customizations can be found in the file *_static/css/custom.css* and the *_themes* directory.
 Customized RST roles, directives, aliases and specialized styles can be found in the file *sphinx-roles.txt*

 We've added an extension to customize parameterized links with icons based on their type (internal vs. external, glossary, video).
 The extension and its documentation can be found at